mukeshpilaniya/blog/_posts/Golang/Goroutine-ankur.md

 > Why Go have a schedular ?

-Go uses user level thread known as **goroutine** , which are lighter and cheaper than kernel level thread. for example creation of simple goroutine will take 2KB of stack size and kernel level thread will take 8KB of stack size.
-Also goroutine has faster creation, destruction and faster context switches than kernel thread So go schedular needs to exits to schedule goroutine, since OS only  knows about kernel thread.
+Go uses user level thread known as **goroutine** , which are lighter and cheaper than kernel level thread. for example creation of initial goroutine will take 2KB of stack size and kernel level thread will take 8KB of stack size.
+Also goroutine has faster creation, destruction and faster context switches than kernel thread So go schedular needs to exits to schedule goroutine.OS can't schedule user level thread, OS only know about kernel level thread.
 Go schedular multiplexes goroutines to kernel level threads, which will run on the differnet CPU core.

+> When go schedular schedule goroutines ?

+If there is any operation that should or would affect goroutine execution like goroutine starting and blocking etc...

-> How go schedular will multiplexes goroutines to kernel threads.
+> How go schedular will multiplexes goroutines into kernel threads.

 1. Thread per Core